gegis/smart-downloader/README.md

 # Smart Downloader

 ## Description
-HTTP(s) files downloader that can resume your downloads and supports download speed limits (throttle)
+HTTP(s) files downloader that can resume your downloads and supports download speed limits (throttle).

-It can also validate md5 checksum of the downloaded file, if you need to verify your download.
+It also supports file download progress callback to receive progress value in percentage.

+If you already know file md5 checksum, you can also validate downloaded file against it.

-*Important - it currently uses `wget` shell function to make file downloads resumable and throttled.
+*Important - it currently uses `wget` to make file downloads resumable and throttled.
 So it might not work on all operating systems.

-There is plan to add a fall back to just normal download for unsupported operating systems.
+There is a plan to add a fall back to just normal download for unsupported operating systems.

 ## Install
 ```npm install --save smart-downloader```